 Casual Downtown Orlando Restaurants

 The Monroe is a chic and cozy dining lounge located at Creative Village in Downtown Orlando.
 They serve dinner and cocktails in their main dining room, but they also offer a bar and coffee lounge for studying.
+Front Porch, the newest addition to The Monroe, overlooks the heart of Creative Village and Luminary Green Park.
+It has a full bar, delicious snacks, and a chair for everyone.
 This spot is so eclectic and decked out in mid-century modern decor.
 The atmosphere is lively and unlike any other Orlando restaurant vibe.

-The executive chef, Josh Oakley, is known for his Southern-inspired and comfort-style dishes.
-The dinner menu includes a fried chicken plate, the Monroe burger, Florida BBQ salmon, fish & grits, hangar steak, and much more.
-You can also enhance your main dish with some soups, salads, and unique shareables like white bean hummus and pickled shrimp.
+The executive chef, Nikk Burton, has worked as a chef at Walt Disney World Resort and is known for elevating familiar food flavors into fun dishes.
+The dinner menu includes a fried chicken plate, the Monroe burger, Faroe Island salmon, pork schnitzel, and much more.
+You can also enhance your main dish with sides, salads, and unique shareables like a pastrami corn dog and pimento cheese.

 Tin & Taco